 We will have coffee/tea and hot food, and provide a $50 gift card from Gender Justice League as a thank you for your participation.
 In addition, Coalition for Rights & Safety for People in the Sex Trade will be conducting a survey for those who wish to take part in it, which will come with a compensation of a $100 gift card.

 Please call (206) 538-0423 to find out the location and to RSVP!
 And please share this info with your friends who engage in sex trade!

 Earlier this month, President Trump signed into law FOSTA/SESTA, a law that targets online platforms that people in the sex trade use to connect with their potential clients.
 Even before the law went into effect, many such online platforms have either shut down or changed rules to push out people who have previously depended on them for their livelihood.

-Almost immediately, we began hearing from members of our community who are facing extremely difficult choices as a major portion of their source of income vanished overnight.
+Almost immediately, we began hearing from members of our community who are facing extremely difficult choices as a major portion of their livelihood vanished overnight.
 Some are fearing that they might become homeless soon because they cannot pay next month’s rent, while others are thinking about going back to working the street.
-Others, especially those who have experienced horrible incidents while living or working on the street in the past are contemplating suicide out of pure desperation.
-An influx of individuals who have previously worked online onto the street will undoubtedly impact those who have been on the street already with additional competition.
+Others, especially those who have experienced horrible abuses while living or working on the street in the past are contemplating suicide out of pure desperation.
+An influx of individuals who have previously worked online onto the street will undoubtedly also impact those who have been on the street already with additional competition and increased police attention.

 Coalition for Rights & Safety for People in the Sex Trade issued a semiannual report on its activities since the founding in March 2017.
 In this six months, the Coalition grew from a figment of imagination into a network of 14 community groups concerned about the safety and rights of people in the sex trade and began working on a variety of policy change projects.
 Click here to read the report!